jess-miles/nyt-engagement/README.md

 I also noticed that some high engagement posts posed questions to users, and asked their opinions.
 I created custom stopwords lists without permutations of the word "you" and without the quotation mark, to test performance compared to full stop words and punctuation list.

+I used sklearn's GridSearchCV combined with pipelines and other transformer classes to iterate over several different NLP preprocessing approaches, as well as Logistic Regression and Nauve Bayes model hyperparameters.
+The preprocessing steps I tested included:
+- Text vectorization strategy count, binary, or count + Tf-Idf normalization
+- Removing different sets of stopwords and punctuation
+- Uni-grams, bi-grams, or both
+- Applying lemmatization (with POS tags) or not
+- Varying number of `max_features` to be used in modeling

 ## Model Performance

 I modeled both a binary and multi-class problem.

-The binary performed slightly better on High Engagement, but the multi-class was interesting to understand how the model tended to get confused.
+The binary performed slightly better on High Engagement, but the multi-class was interesting for what it showed about how the model tended to get confused.

-The best binary classification model was able to identify about 62% of high engagement posts correctly (score is cross-validated).
+The best binary classification model was able to identify about 62% of high engagement posts correctly (score is cross-validated, and on unseen test data).

-Preprocessing and model parameters were as follows:
+Preprocessing and model parameters for the best model were as follows:
 - Removed NLTK stopwords and punctuation, with the exception of '?' and permutations of the word 'your'
-- TF-IDF normalization on word vectors cosisting of  unigrams and bigrams
+- TF-IDF normalization on word vectors cosisting of both uni-grams and bi-grams
-- No lemmatization (it was tried, and found not to improve model performance)
-- Maximum 2000 features (both word vectors and categorical features)
+- Maximum 2000 features (both word vectors and topics)
-- Logistic Regression model using L2 regularization, no intercept
+- Logistic Regression model using L2 regularization, no intercept fitted

+### Binary Confusion Matrix on Test Data

 <img src="./images/best_binary_confmatrix.png" width=90%>

-Distributions of all three engagement metrics had lots of outliers on the high end and tapered off very smoothly.
-I chose the 75th percentile as the cutoff for high, but there really is no obvious cutoff point.
-I believe it's natural that the model would be confused about posts in the middle.
-The multi-class model confirms this, as it performed most poorly on the Moderate Engagement middle class.
+### Multi-Class Confusion Matrix on Test Data

 <img src="./images/best_multi_confmatrix.png" width=50%>

+Distributions of all three engagement metrics were very right-skewed: they had many outliers on the high end and tapered off very smoothly.
+I ultimately chose the 75th percentile as the cutoff for "high engagement", but there truly was no obvious cutoff point.
+Earlier in my analysis, I initially onsidered only outliers (using IQR * 1.5) to be high engagement, but these models did not perform as well.
+I believe it's natural that the model would be confused about posts towards the middle of the distribution regardless of where the cutoff point is drawn.
+The multi-class model confirms this, as it performed most poorly on the Moderate Engagement middle class which represents the 25th through 75th percentiles.

 ## Recommendations:

 To generate recommendations, I examined the predictors that had greatest odds ratios of High and Low engagement.
 Because the feature space was highly dimensional, and any given train-test-split may yield different top predictors, I performed 5 fits on different splits of the entire dataset, and generated a mean odds ratio across all 5 fits.
-I also calculated the confidence interval for this odds ratio based on the standard deviation across the fits.
-I ultimately only considered predictors which were included in at least 2 fits (only the top 2000 were used), and which had odds ratios over 1.0, outside the confidence interval.
-These confidence intervals are included as black lines on the plots below.
+I also calculated the confidence interval for this odds ratio based on the standard deviation across the fits, which is represented as black lines on the charts below.
+I ultimately only considered predictors which were included in at least 2 fits (only the top 2000 were used, so this did vary depending on the train-test-split), and which had odds ratios over 1.0, within the confidence interval.

-I reviewed the top predictors of high and low engagement manually, and grouped them logically into similar categories.
-I reviewed the top 300 predictors in each group.
+I reviewed the top predictors of High and Low engagement manually in a Google Sheet, and grouped them logically into similar categories.
+I reviewed the top 300 predictors of both High and Low for Facebook post uni-grams and bi-grams as well as original article subjects, for a total of about 1,200 words and topics that I categorized.

 ### 1. Prioritize Breaking News over Recurring Content